noatu/typst-nure-template/template.typ

       context str(counter(heading).get().at(0)) + "." + context tab.display()
     },
   )
-  set figure.caption(position: top)
-  // TODO: left align the caption
+  show figure.where(kind: table): set figure.caption(position: top) // TODO: left align the caption

   // appearance of references to images and tables show ref: it => {